NRMA: Demutualisation

-Separate Paths
+Separate paths

 NRMA remains a mutual company owned by its members.

-Insurance Australia Group Limited is a listed company owned by its shareholders.
+Insurance Australia Group is a listed company owned by its shareholders.
 It has a number of operating subsidiaries using the NRMA brand, including NRMA Insurance Limited, as well as a number of other insurance and related brands.

-During 2004–2005, NRMA, in a joint venture agreement with JF Meridian Trust, acquired the Travelodge Hotel Group chain of hotels in Australia.
+During 2004 and 2005, the NRMA, in a joint venture agreement with JF Meridian Trust, acquired the Travelodge Australia chain of hotels in Australia.
+This was sold in 2021.

-In September 2006, NRMA acquired 75% of the car rental company Thrifty Australia from troubled Mitsubishi Motors Australia Limited in a multimillion-dollar deal, however the deal was highlighted in the media and in NSW Parliament as potentially involving conflict of interest with the board member Gary Punch.
-In 2008, Thrifty became a wholly owned subsidiary of NRMA Motoring and Services.
+In September 2006, the NRMA purchased a 75% shareholding in the Australian Thrifty Car Rental franchise from Mitsubishi Motors Australia.
+The deal was highlighted in the media and in NSW Parliament as potentially involving conflict of interest with the board member Gary Punch.
+In December 2008, the NRMA acquired the remaining 25% shareholding in Thrifty.
+In 2021 the Thrifty franchise was relinquished and the NRMA became a Sixt franchisee.

-In June 2021, it was announced that Thrifty is being disposed of by NRMA.